hashicorp/terraform-website/README.md

 Once you finish testing your changes, you can reset the submodule to its normal state by returning to the root of `terraform-website` and running `git submodule update`.

-> ### Tip: Refreshing Symlinked Nav Sidebars
->
-> If you're updating a nav sidebar `.erb` file in a provider or in Terraform core, the Middleman preview server might not automatically refresh the affected pages.
-You can give it a nudge by finding `terraform-website`'s symlink to that `.erb` and running `touch -h` on it (for example, `touch -h content/source/layouts/aws.erb`).
+**Note:** If you're updating a nav sidebar `.erb` file in a provider or in Terraform core, the Middleman preview server might not automatically refresh the affected pages.
+The easiest way to deal with it is to stop and restart the preview server.
->
-> Stopping and restarting the preview server also works fine, but this can be faster.

 ## Writing Normal Docs Content